 If you’re going to do it, do it right and not halfway, is my motto.

 You have to limit decor in the kitchen if you have a real tiny space.

 I went to the closet and found this little cow planter.
 I probably paid fifty cents or a buck for it.
-I put my sponge in there.
+I stored my sponge in it.

 You can’t keep sponges long.
-Need to have new ones standing by of course.
+You need to have new ones standing by of course.

 I put the dish washing liquid in one of the colored bottles.

 It’s just easier, when you’re trying to decide what should go and what should stay, to take everything out and start with a clean slate, I’ve learned.
 That’s how I begin purging and cleaning.